heyjaywilson/CoffeeToast/README.md

 ## How to Use

-Wrap whatever view you want the Toast notifaction to appear in in a ZStack and add Toast as the last view.
+Use the toast view by adding the view which presents the toast, see example below:

 ```swift
 import SwiftUI